aiverify-foundation/moonshot/docs/user_guide/cli/connecting_endpoints.md

     - API token: `thisismysecretapitoken`
     - Max number of calls made to the endpoint per second: `2`
     - Max concurrency of the endpoint:`10`
+    - Model of the endpoint you want to connect to.
     - Other parameters that this endpoint may need:
         - Temperature: 0.5